lebrunthibault/lebrunthibault.github.io/content/post/backend development/python/python on windows.md

 ## Poetry

-- Buggy on windows, cannot do poetry add (EnvironmentError cannot find the python interpreter)
+- Buggy on windows, cannot do poetry add (EnvironmentError cannot find the python interpreter)S